Spiny softshell turtle: Description

+A. spinifera has ridges on its nasal septum, making its nostrils c-shaped, unlike the nostrils of the similar species A. mutica which are round.

+Distribution

 Geographic range

-This species is the most widely distributed Trionychid in North America.
-The spiny softshell has a wide range, extending throughout much of the United States, as well as north into the Canadian provinces of Ontario and Quebec, and south into the Mexican states of Tamaulipas, Nuevo León, Coahuila and Chihuahua.
-As of recently, the spiny softshell has expanded its geographic range (through human assistance) into Washington State and California.
+This species is the most widely distributed softshell turtle in North America.
+This could be due to habitat fragmentation caused by humans.
+The spiny softshell has a wide range, extending throughout much of the United States, as well as north into the Canadian provinces of Ontario and Quebec, and south into the Mexican states of Tamaulipas, Nuevo León, Coahuila, and Chihuahua.
+Recently, the spiny softshell has expanded its geographic range (through human assistance) into New Jersey, Massachusetts, New Hampshire, Washington, and California.
+They were also recently discovered in Lake Champlain, contrary to historical records.